International Longshoremen's Association: Origins

-20th century
+The Early Twentieth Century

-As the start of the 20th century loomed, the ILA had approximately 50,000 members, almost all on the Great Lakes.
+As the start of the twentieth century loomed, the ILA had approximately 50,000 members, almost all on the Great Lakes.
 By 1905, membership had doubled to 100,000, half of which were scattered throughout the rest of the country.
 ILA leaders focused on eliminating independent stevedoring firms and securing closed shop contracts.
 Keefe bargained with employers, guaranteeing uninterrupted work in return for badly needed improvements in working conditions and wage increases.

-Daniel Keefe retired as President of the ILA in 1908, succeeded by another Great Lakes tugboat man, T.V.
+Keefe retired as President of the ILA in 1908, succeeded by another Great Lakes tugboat man, T.V.
 O'Connor.
-O'Connor's presidency spanned twelve of the ILA's most intriguing and influential years.
-In 1909, a bitter three-year strike on the Great Lakes pitted the employers' Lake Carriers' Association against every maritime union except the ILA, whose locals wisely voted against participation because it was clear to them from the beginning that the strike was a losing battle.
-So powerful and well equipped was the Lake Carriers' Association that Lakes shipping ran almost regularly despite the union walk out.
+O'Connor's presidency spanned twelve of the ILA's most tumultuous years.
+In 1909, a bitter three-year strike on the Great Lakes pitted the employers' Lake Carriers Association against every maritime union except the ILA, whose locals voted against participation because it was clear to them that the strike was a losing battle.
+So powerful and well equipped was the Lake Carriers Association that Lakes shipping ran almost regularly despite the union walkout.
 In the end, the ILA was almost alone on the Lakes.

-The 1914 absorption of LUPA into the ILA prompted the creation of the ILA's New York District Council and ignited an intense period of growth for the union both in terms of size and power.
-The organization of coastwise longshoremen in 1916 was a significant victory that greatly improved the ILA's position at bargaining tables: shippers no longer had the option of diverting freight from striking ports along the Atlantic.
-A similar coastwide strike also occurred on the West Coast in 1916.
+The 1914 absorption of LUPA into the ILA prompted the creation of the ILA's New York District Council and ignited an intense period of growth for the union, both in terms of size and power.
+The organization of coastwise longshoremen in 1916 was a significant victory that greatly improved the ILA's position in negotiations: shippers no longer had the option of diverting freight from striking ports along the Atlantic.
+A similar coastwide strike also occurred on the West Coast in 1916, but ended in defeat for the Union.

-As the ILA grew, power shifted increasingly to the Port of New York, where the branch headquarters for the International were established.
-There, a man named Joseph P. Ryan was organizing longshoremen as an officer of the ILA's New York District Council and in 1918, president of the ILA's "Atlantic Coast District".
+As the ILA grew, power shifted increasingly to the Port of New York, where the International established its branch headquarters.
+There Joseph P. Ryan was organizing longshoremen as an officer of the ILA's New York District Council and, in 1918, as president of the ILA's "Atlantic Coast District".

+The ILA in New York faced a number of internal divisions.
+While New York longshoremen were predominantly Irish-American for the latter part of the 19th century and the early years of the 20th, making up 95% of the workers on the New York docks as of 1880, employers began hiring Italian immigrants and African-Americans as strikebreakers as early as 1887, then retaining them in later years as a means of dividing workers and discouraging strikes.
+By the turn of the century the ILA had separate Italian, Greek, African-American, German and Irish local unions in New York, reflecting the hiring patterns in the industry, in which foremen typically hired members of their ethnic group.